gamemerald/OptiClient/README.md

 Description - A 1.8.9 Pvp Client *In the works* that strives to be just another pvp client.

 Version 1.0 (Latest) - Optifine / Discord Rich Presents

+How to install - The zip file includes the json and natives folder so all you have to do is drag the file in the versions folder!